 Direct GP access to lithotripsy service at Monash Health

-Early December saw the installation of a Storz Medical Modulith SLK In-line lithotripter within a specially designed room within Diagnostic Imaging at Casey Hospital.
+A Storz Medical Modulith SLK In-line lithotripter was installed within a specially designed room within Diagnostic Imaging at Casey Hospital in December 2014.
 This is only the second public lithotripter in Victoria.
 The new service had been in the planning phase for over 2 years and was a unique collaboration between the Imaging, Paediatric Surgery and Urology departments.
 It allows Monash adult and paediatric urologists to offer patients with urinary stones all possible treatments on one site and confirms Casey Hospital’s position as one of the busiest and most innovative stone units in the country.
 It is the only site in the state where children with stones can be fully treated.

 The new service differs in a number of ways to those offered elsewhere in Australia:

-2. Not all stones are suitable for lithotripsy and all referrals will be assessed at a weekly stone meeting.
+2. Not all stones are suitable for lithotripsy and all referrals are assessed at a weekly stone meeting.
 If felt appropriate other treatments can be suggested and booked.

-3. Patients will be reviewed in a newly developed stone clinic both to ensure continuity of treatment and to enable auditing of results.
+3. Patients are reviewed in a dedicated stone clinic both to ensure continuity of treatment and to enable auditing of results.
 Complex stone forming patients will be assessed by a multi-disciplinary team to try and prevent further stone formation.

-4. Patients with urgent admissions for renal colic due to ureteric stones can be treated immediately (in-situ lithotripsy) which will reduce urgent operations for ureteric stents, and later surgery to remove the stone and stent.
+4. Patients with urgent admissions for renal colic due to ureteric stones can be treated immediately (in-situ lithotripsy) which reduces the need for urgent operations that may need to be repeated.

-By using the Casey Lithotripsy Consultation form (or the on-line form) General Practitioners can directly access the service enabling a streamlined route for all patients, both public and private, with renal tract stones.
+By using the Casey Lithotripsy Consultation form (or the on-line form) any doctor, including General Practitioners, can directly access the service.
+We have created a streamlined route for all patients, both public and private, with renal tract stones.
 It is important that all elements of the form are completed, particularly the radiology provider details.
 We can access most imaging throughout the state which means patients will not have unnecessary repeat radiation exposure.
 There will be no need for referral letters, patients can avoid waiting for out-patient appointments and the information provided will be assessed by dedicated stone specialists ensuring the most appropriate treatment.
 If the stones are considered not suitable for lithotripsy then the patient can be advised which other treatment may be the best for their particular problem.

 Our intention is to provide all elective patients lithotripsy within 28 days of referral, and treat urgent stones (patients with colic) within 24 hours.

-Further information can be obtained from the urologists Philip McCahy and Shekib Shahbaz or from the unit secretary, Annette Swaby (87681490).
+Further information can be obtained from the urologists Philip McCahy, Shekib Shahbaz and Tony De Sousa or from the unit secretary, Annette Swaby (87681490).

 Picture above: Storz SLK Modulith In-line lithotripter in dedicated treatment room